-1) There is one large cabin with four separate sleeping spaces.
+There is one large cabin with four separate sleeping spaces.
 'Cabin-dwellers' will each have a bed to place a sleeping bag upon.
 The cabin has a large wood stove, a full kitchen (standard sized electric stove with oven and full-sized refrigerator with all dish and cookware) where everyone will store and prepare the food, and eat. and a shared full bathroom.
 There are no machines to wash your clothes - let go of habituation and think 'simple'

 There is a small hut with 2 wooden platforms topped with thick foam to place your sleeping bag upon.
-It has an outhouse and a wood-stove.
+It has an outhouse and a small wood-stove.
 ‘Hut dwelles also have use of the cabin kitchen and bathroom facilities

 Tenting is a welcomed option.
 There is tenting space near the cabin and you can also tent on the extensive gravel bar of the Hoh River Bed.
 If you choose to tent, you will still have a cabin or hut bed reserved for you

 Water: Fresh, filtered running water from the pure glacial waters of the Hoh River comes out of the tap in the cabin, and fresh well water also runs from an outside spigot.